loki-tailor/tutorials/python/sphnix-demo-1/docs/source/index.rst

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org>`_ and offers a *simple* and *intutive* API

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :doc:`/sphinx_files/index` section for further information, including how to \:ref:`install <installation>` the project.

 .. note::